 The fine print:

 Please, please write the genre of your submission (fiction, non-fiction, poetry, memoir, and so on, and there are plenty of so ons) in the email subject line.
-It’s sometimes hard to tell which category a submitted work falls under.
+It’s sometimes hard to tell which category a submitted work falls into.

 Include a maximum of 1 prose piece, (maximum 2500 words, please) and/or 3 poems in WORD (PC format) or PAGES (Apple format) as email attachments.

 We don’t accept music or sound submissions.
 Very long poems are discouraged.

 Include your name, email address, the genre(s), and a brief bio of no more than 75 words, (unless you’re James Joyce, Ernest Hemingway, or Margaret Atwood, in which case there is no limit.)
 Only living writers may apply, which allows for Margaret Atwood, but neither of the others mentioned above.

 Pseudonyms (noms de plume) are acceptable, but be clear which name is yours and which is the pseudonym.
 We need the actual name of a real human in your submission.
 If your personal name and surname are ordered differently from the usual western fashion (personal name first, followed by middle name(s), if any, and then by your family name), please make this clear so that your name is displayed properly.